pkoelich/Vancouver_CityScope/README.md

 ## App Characteristics

-Vancouver CityScope is an interactive Quality of Life (QOL) visualization tool, that allows the user to quickly view several aspects of QoL in the City of Vancouver.
-This starts with a composite QOL Index, which is derived via a multi-criteria decision analysis of indices that compare transit accessibility, financial stress, and homeownership.
-Each of the separate indices that comprise the QoL index can also be viewed individually, both at the census tract and dissemination area level.
+Vancouver CityScope is an interactive Quality of Life (QoL) visualization tool, designed to provide a rapid overview of key QoL aspects within Vancouver.
+It features a combined QoL index, calculated through multi-criteria decision analysis of transit accessibility, financial stress, and homeownership indices.
+Users can explore both the composite QoL and individual indices at census tract and dissemination area levels, offering granular insights.

-Vancouver CityScope provides an interactive, visual representation of key indicators, helping us understand spatial differences in financial stress, housing stability, and access to sustainable transportation.
-There is a great deal of information available all in one app, and on top of the combined index, the user is able to identify patterns individually.
+The app delivers an interactive, visual representation of spatial differences in financial stress, housing stability, and sustainable transportation access.
+This comprehensive information display allows users to identify patterns and understand the individual contributions of each indicator, alongside the overall QoL assessment, all within a single application.

 ## Methodology